GorML/Neural-Network-Zoo/README.md

 # Neural Network Zoo

-## 🕸️ Neural network architectures implemented in PyTorch and Swift for Tensorflow primarily for educational purposes.
+## 🕸️ Neural network architectures implemented in PyTorch and Swift for Tensorflow mainly for educational purposes.

 ## Any contributions are welcome as long as they maintain established formatting.